dam-pav/NavSrcHandler/README.md

 - Windows PowerShell 5.1
   - PowerShell 7+ (pwsh) will technically work and NavSrcHandler.cmd will attempt to mitigate by running a separate session for the tool.
 This is invisible to the user.
 If you don't get a warning about Powershell version, you are fine.
-- NAV PowerShell cmdlets available in the session:
+- NAV PowerShell cmdlets provided by NAV Model Tools:
   - `Split-NAVApplicationObjectFile`
   - `Join-NAVApplicationObjectFile`
 - Git (optional):